muthukub/WFGY/ProblemMap/Atlas/Fixes/official/demos/demo-f5-observability-first/README.md

 This demo is designed to make that situation visible.

-It shows that once a case is routed as **F5 Observability & Diagnosability Integrity**, the first repair move changes from premature system intervention to explicit visibility uplift.
+It shows that once a case is routed as **F5 Observability & Diagnosability Integrity**, the first repair move changes from premature intervention to explicit visibility uplift.

 ---

-## 1. What this demo proves 🧪
+## 1. What this demo proves

 This demo proves four things.